-- After the first two programming assignments, any code turned in that does not run (immediately crashes due to errors), specifically on Python 3.11 or above, will receive at most 50%.
-No exceptions.
+- Any code turned in that does not run (immediately crashes due to errors), specifically on Python 3.11 or above, will receive significantly lower score.
 At this point, if the grader can quickly fix your code, you might get some points back.
 If the grader cannot immediately spot and fix the issue, you might not get any points at all. - o Turning in code that runs is a big deal!